-(1) Assumes the sale of approximately \$250 million in Series B PIK Preferred Stock to Roche Holdings and approximately \$250 million in Series A Exchangeable Preferred Stock to all other Rights Holders and the application of the proceeds therefrom to (i) repay the Roche Loan, (ii) pay fees and expenses of \$13 million related to the Rights Offering and (iii) repay approximately \$244 million under the Revolving Credit Facility and \$50 million under the Term Loan Facility.
+- (1) In December 1996, Roche Holdings loaned \$187.0 million to the Company to fund the Settlement Payment in the form of a promissory note.
+Such note bears interest at a rate of 6.625% per annum and matures on March 31, 1998.
+Such note is assumed to be outstanding at the beginning of the period and then repaid with proceeds from the Rights Offering.
+See Note 2 below. - (2) Assumes the sale of approximately \$250 million in Series B PIK Preferred Stock to Roche Holdings and approximately \$250 million in Series A Exchangeable Preferred Stock to all other Rights Holders and the application of the proceeds therefrom to (i) repay the Roche Loan, (ii) pay fees and expenses of \$15 million related to the Amended Credit Agreement and the Rights Offering and (iii) repay approximately \$248 million under the Revolving Credit Facility and \$50 million under the Term Loan Facility.
 The pro forma adjustment to interest expenses (based on the interest rate assumptions shown below) reflects the following: